MurrayEfford/SECRbook/README.md

 frequentist models for closed populations fitted in the R package 'secr', but much of the material applies equally in a Bayesian context.

-This repository holds a first draft of the Quarto book.
-An HTML version of the draft may be accessed at [SECRbook](https://murray.efford.github.io/SECRbook).
+The repository contains a first draft of the Quarto book.
+A rendered HTML version of the draft may be accessed at [SECRbook](https://murray.efford.github.io/SECRbook).
 A citable pdf version will be placed on Zenodo after a period of review and revision.

 Feedback is warmly welcomed.
 This includes anything: typos, failure to cite